-Driving in winter weather can be tricky – ice makes roads slick and falling snow limits your visibility.
-In 2019, there were around 33,000 injury crashes due to wintry conditions, according to the NHTSA.
+Driving in winter weather can be tricky – ice makes roads slick, and falling snow limits visibility.

 Prepare your car for winter weather